miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 Just a few more minutes.
 The deal.
 I get all day.
 Don't make me drag it out with tricks.
 You can come gently into the next level.

+Final details underway.
+Subtlety, nuance AND details matter.
+All 3 are interchangeable and any would have gotten the message across, am I right?
+Am I right?
+Anyone?
+Bueller?
+Not clowning.
+Important.
+Game still not over.
+Yield.
+Uncle.
+Bob's Your Uncle if you need to do it comedically.

+Game's over at Midnight.
+If I don't have Adi delivered to my door before by sundown, GAME OVER.

+k

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories